Durss/Twitchat/README.md

 </div>
 <br>
 <br>
-This is a custom twitch chat that aims to fill gaps in the official Twitch chat.
+This is a custom twitch chat that aims to fill gaps in the official Twitch chat mostly for streamers.
 <br>
-The goal is to reduce as much as possible the number of missed messages with features missing from the Twitch chat.
+The main goal is to reduce as much as possible the number of missed messages and better understand conversations between users.
 <br>
 <br>
 <div align="center"><a href="https://raw.githubusercontent.com/Durss/Twitchat/main/preview.png" target="_blank"><img width="100%" alt="twitch" src="https://raw.githubusercontent.com/Durss/Twitchat/main/preview.png"></a></div>